When its Best to Pay Your Medical Bills with a Credit Card

 Earn Rewards at a Low Interest Rate

-In addition, a savvy credit card user might know how to reap the most benefits from suing a card for uncovered medical expenses.
-If you have a card with a 0% introductory rate or a credit card that lets you earn rewards, you can save/earn money when you pay the medical bill.
+Also, a savvy credit card user might know how to reap the most benefits from suing a card for uncovered medical expenses.
+If you have a card with a 0% introductory rate or a credit card that lets you earn rewards, you can save/make money when you pay the medical bill.